Irreducible representations of tree automorphism groups into Pontryagin spaces: Introduction

+Here, $\mathbb{H}$ denotes the quaternions.
+Theorem \ref{Main} obviously implies Theorem \ref{first}, and the final statement about the case $p=1$ confirms that, also in our generality, the representations classified in \cite{bim} exhaust all possible non-unitary finite-index representations. \\

 The paper is organized as follows.
-In Section 2 we give a few preliminaries on trees and on the independence property, which allow us to precisely state our hypotheses and the thesis of our theorem.
-In Section 3 we present the classification of the representations as spherical, special, and super-cuspidal, and we show that for our purposes it suffices to consider spherical representations.
+In Section 2 we give a few preliminaries on trees and on the independence property, and we explain why we can restrict to a representation that is irreducible in the algebraic sense (the relevant technical results are shown in the Appendix).
+In Section 3 we show that also in our case we can classify the representations as spherical, special, and super-cuspidal, and that for our purposes it suffices to consider spherical representations.
 In Section 4 we consider the case where $G$ acts transitively on the set of vertices of the tree and give an explicit description of spherical representations, getting a classification that depends on only one parameter.
 In Section 5 we study nondegenerate sesquilinear forms of finite index that can be preserved by these representations, completing the proof of our theorem in the case where the action of $G$ is transitive on the vertices.
-Finally, in Section 6 we generalize the results of Sections 4 and 5 to the case where the action of $G$ is not transitive on the vertices. \\
+Finally, in Section 6 we generalize the results of Sections 4 and 5 to the case where the action of $G$ is not transitive on the vertices.
+The Appendix, while functional to our scope of restricting to algebraically irreducible representations, contains results about admissibility of representations and irreducible actions of operators algebras that can also carry some independent interest. \\

 This paper is part of my Ph.D. project under the supervision of Prof. Nicolas Monod at EPFL (Lausanne, Switzerland).
 I am grateful to Nicolas for proposing this project, for giving me valuable advice and feedback, and for sharing with me deep insights of the theory.
 I am also grateful to Bruno Duchesne for his useful questions and remarks which helped me make this paper more clear. \\